LEARN

 Colour Adult:

 P.f. frontalis: Both adults thin red/brown frontal band; green crown and cheeks to hindneck and mantle; grey/brown ear coverts; olive/brown breast, banded with yellow and tipped dark brown; brown/red centre of abdomen; blue/green primary coverts; olive tail, with wide brown/red tips.
-Bill brown/grey.
+Beak brown/grey.
 Eye ring bare and white.
 Eye dark brown.

 P.f. kriegi: Both adults as in frontalis, but tail narrowly tipped with brown/red.

-P.f. chirpepe: Both adults as in frontalis, but tail only olive, without brown/red tip; orange/red bend of wing.
+P.f. chirpepe: Both adults as in frontalis, but only tail olive, without brown/red tip; orange/red bend of wing.

 Colour Juvenile: